-The design point was taken as a lift coefficient of 0.55 at a Mach number of 0.83.
-Figure 6 illustrates the Euler redesign, displaying both the geometry and the upper surface pressure distribution, with negative C_P upward.
-The initial wing shows a moderately strong shock wave across most of the top surface, as can be seen in Fig. 6a.
-Sixty design cycles were needed to produce the shock-free wing shown in Fig. 6b, with an indicated drag reduction of 15 counts from 0.0196 to 0.0181.
-Figure 7 shows the viscous redesign at a Reynolds number of 12 $\times 10^6$.
-In Fig. 7a, it can be seen that the Euler design produces a weak shock as a result of the displacement effects of the boundary layer.
-Ten design cycles were needed to recover the shock-free wing shown in Fig. 7b.
-It is interesting that the wing section modifications between the initial wing of Fig. 6a and the final wing of Fig. 7b are remarkably small.
+The design point was taken as a lift coefficient of .55 at a Mach number of .83.
+Figure 8 illustrates the Euler redesign, displaying both the geometry and the upper surface pressure distribution, with negative Cp upwards.
+The initial wing shows a moderately strong shock wave across most of the top surface, as can be seen in Figure 8a.
+60 design cycles were needed to produce the shock free wing shown in Figure 8b, with an indicated drag reduction of 15 counts from .0196 to .0181.
+Figure 9 shows the viscous redesign at a Reynolds number of 12 million.
+In Figure 9a it can be seen that the Euler design produces a weak shock due to the displacement effects of the boundary layer.
+10 design cycles were needed to recover the shock free wing shown in Figure 9b.
+It is interesting that the wing section modifications between the initial wing of Figure 8a and the final wing of Figure 9b are remarkably small.